OTI Festival 1972: Broadcast

 The festival was broadcast in the 13 participating countries and in Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, and the United States, where the corresponding OTI member broadcasters relayed the contest through their networks.
 This marked the first time in history that so many countries linked together via satellite to participate in a song contest.
-From Madrid, the television signal was sent via the Intelsat IV satellite to the Americas, where eight ground stations were responsible for distributing it to the broadcasters within their reach.
+Using the ground station located in Buitrago del Lozoya, the television signal was sent from Madrid to the Americas via the Intelsat IV F-2 satellite, where eight ground stations were responsible for distributing it to the broadcasters within their reach.
+(Note: The Balcarce ground station in Argentina was used, and the other ground stations were located in Brazil, Colombia, Chile, Panama, Peru, Puerto Rico, and Venezuela.)
 Of the participating countries, only Bolivia and the Dominican Republic did not receive the event live, as they neither had a satellite ground station nor were within reach of one.

 Since most broadcasters in the Americas used the 525 lines television system, TVE produced the festival in color natively in that system to avoid intermediate conversions.
 The signal was subsequently converted to the 625 lines system by the receiving broadcasters in Argentina, Portugal, Spain, and Uruguay.

 Although Spain and the American countries are separated by a wide time difference, the show was an enormous success and was watched by over one hundred million people.
 Mexico was the country where the viewing figures were the highest, although the country did not participate in the competition.

 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.